-This page provides the technical capabilities and limitations of the Managed Databases (also called Cloud Databases) for Kafka Connect offer.
+This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap.